oracularhades/oracularhades/README.md

 - C#
 - Zoomer

 ...soon to be Python and others.
+I'm planning to port some of my libraries there.

 🦋 Bluesky: https://bsky.app/profile/oracularhades.com